django-cms/django-cms/docs/user/tutorial/100-key-plugins.rst

 The *Accordion* plugin works in a similar way to the *Carousel* - you add the *Accordion* plugin to a placeholder in the usual fashion, then add *Accordion item* plugins to the *Accordion*.

-Here's the example we're going to create (in the new article *Repairing is caring*):
+Here's the example we're going to create, in the news article *Repairing is caring*:

 .. image:: /user/tutorial/images/repairing_is_caring_tools.gif
     :alt: Bootstrap Accordion example